BlueSheep7/exibillia/exibillia/format.md

 $if|@[name_of_variable]|== or > or <|[value]
 	[command to be executed]
 ```
-Note: If multiple commands are needed, utilize the jump operator.
+Note: If multiple commands are needed, utilize the jump command.

 ## Recall

 ```none
 bla bla bla @[name_of_variable] bla bla bla
 ```
-Note: Variables may be placed inside of any command.
+Note: Variables may be used inside of most commands.

 # Audio